The Garden Grazer

 September 25, 2013 at 5:52 pm

-Hi Kelly!
-Loved your message, thanks!
+Hello, Kelly!
+Thanks for this incredibly thoughtful message - it's truly appreciated.
 So great to hear you've made this many times.
 And awesome idea making the dressing ahead of time!

 Reply